Today I am Voyage

 Poppa Gerald nodded, as if he’d been given the correct answer instead of a mumbled attempt to leave the conversation.

 “There’s a lot you seem to not know.”
 The sting was sharp, but a little wink followed it to soften the blow.
 “I could tell you that if you go barefoot, you have a higher chance of stepping on something sharp, but you also have the chance to build up some calluses.
 To feel the real earth under your feet, feel some movement- to get unstuck.
-But what I really mean boy, is that I can tell by the mud on the doormat that you’ve been wearing boots on your walks each day.
-It’s seventy degrees.
-Go walk to the stream and put your feet in.”
+But what I really mean boy, is that if you don’t start taking your boots off at the door instead of getting mud across my floor, your welcome is gonna wear out.”

 It was not lost on him that he had no hand to hold as dusk once again settled on the mountain.